kamil-michalski-1/Cyclistic-Bike-Share-Project/project-documentation/03-data_analysis.md

 <h1>Analysis</h1>

+Data analysis comprised several procedures aimed at identifying patterns in user behaviour.
+All the procedures and their results are documented below.

-1. no. of rides per day of week by member vs. casual
+1. Number of rides per day of week by member vs. casual

-a. member
+a.
+Member

 ```
 trips_2022_clean %>%